Llorx/pacopack/README.md

 instance.serialize(data, offset?, slice?);
 ```
 - `data`: Any Serializable: all primitives, `Map`, `Set`, `RegExp`, `Buffer`, `Date` and objects implementing the `toJSON` method if the flag is enabled.
-- `offset`: Add extra initial padding to the resulting `Buffer` to write your data and avoid creating another `Buffer` and copying the data, for example, reserve the first 4 bytes to write the size of the `Buffer` before sending it to a socket, or to add your own flags.
+- `offset`: Add extra initial padding to the resulting `Buffer` to write your data and avoid creating another `Buffer` and copying the data.
+For example to reserve the first 4 bytes to write the size of the `Buffer` before sending it to a socket, or to add your own flags.
 - `slice`: By default Pac-o-Pack will copy the internal `Buffer` to a new one, to avoid data corruption if the resulting `Buffer` is accessed after calling `serialize()` again.
 If you know what you are doing and assure that the `Buffer` is not going to be accessed, you can enable this flag. **Boosts peformance even more**, but do not use under uncontrolably environments, like sending the `Buffer` to a socket, as the data *may* be copied by the SO or Node.JS for the socket to send it, or *may* not until an uncertain future, and you *may* call `serialize()` again, overwriting this `Buffer` before it is actually sent.

 ```typescript